trustgrid/docs/content/en/tutorials/deployments/deploy-azure/azure-cli-deployment/index.md

-## Deploy Azure VM as Trustgrid Node
+## Deploy Azure VM as Trustgrid Appliance

 First, Ensure you are authenticated to Azure and have selected the desired subscript using `az account set --subscription "MySubscription"` and ensure all the [Azure Appliance Requirements]({{<relref "/tutorials/deployments/deploy-azure#azure-requirements">}}) exist before proceeding.